mariasimo/site2022/content/learning-in-public.md

 ---
-current: delving into authentication & authorization, TDD + React Testing Library.
+current: delving into algorithms, data structures and testing.
-next: getting into Python + Django, and exploring new 3D Framer Motion Features
+next: getting into Python + Django, and picking up CS50 open courses.
 ---